A pattern catalog matters when it helps teams choose fewer solutions, not accumulate more abstractions.

 Decision quality

-Select patterns by system symptoms: coupling, throughput limits, and consistency pain.
+Select patterns by system symptoms: coupling, latency, throughput, partial-failure risk, and operating cost.

 Interview articulation